 When you start money blogging, you must have definitive goals and a clear timeline to complete every task.

-Right from the niche selection and choosing a domain name to create the contents and promoting them across various channels should be planned.
+Right from the niche selection and choosing a domain name to create the content and promoting them across various channels should be planned.

-No matter whether you are publishing a single post per month or writing contents daily, you should create a tentative blogging schedule for content creation, optimization, and promotion, etc.
+No matter whether you are publishing a single post per month or writing content daily, you should create a tentative blogging schedule for content creation, optimization, and promotion.

-This point is actually very simple but overlooked in most of the cases that ultimately results in failure or less earning.
+This point is actually very simple but overlooked in most of the cases that ultimately result in failure or lower earnings.